6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 Photo Courtesy: Paradis Latin Paris ©

-For the third night of this Paris in 6 days itinerary, we recommend the cabaret show with dinner at Le Paradis Latin.
-This is one of the best cabarets in Paris, and also the locals’ favorite.
-You can buy your tickets here.
+For the third night in Paris, check out this cabaret show with dinner at Paradis Latin, also in the fifth Arrondissement.
+Le Paradis Latin is one of the best cabarets in Paris and the locals’ favorite.

-Alternatively, there are many small restaurants around Place de la Contrescarpe and rue Mouffetard.
+Alternatively, there are many good restaurants in Paris 5 for a casual dinner, especially around Place de la Contrescarpe and Rue Mouffetard.

-6 Days in Paris, Day 4: Day Trip to Versailles
+6 Days Paris Itinerary, Day 4 – Day Trip to Versailles

 Visit Versailles Gardens

-After visiting the Château de Versailles click here for our best Versailles skip-the-line tips stroll around the magnificent French-style Versailles Gardens, with 200,000 trees, 50 fountains, and the Grand Canal, making it well worth a visit during your 6-day Paris itinerary.
+After visiting the Château de Versailles (check out my best Versailles skip-the-line tips), stroll around the magnificent French-style Versailles Gardens, with 200,000 trees, 50 fountains, and the Grand Canal, making it well worth a visit during your 6-day Paris itinerary.

-6 Days in Paris, Day 5: Montmartre, Canal Saint-Martin and La Villette
+6-Day Itinerary Paris, Day 5 – Montmartre, Canal Saint-Martin, and La Villette

 6 Days in Paris Map Day 5